Wesley-Janson/Wesley-Janson.github.io/_pages/cv.md

 * Provided research support for <a href="https://www.sqx.com/" data-sf-ec-immutable="" data-sf-marked="" target="_blank" rel="noopener"><span style="text-decoration: underline;">SQX</span></a> - a financial services firm specializing in alternative trading systems for fixed income securities - using econometric and machine learning modeling to enhance products for clients
 * Developed a data-driven approach to grouping peer bonds in SQX's municipal bond pricing model - used by traders, analysts, and regulators - creating time-consistent groupings, and shortening run-time by 90%
 * Implemented an internal credit ratings system using a gradient-boosted tree machine learning algorithm, which assigned ratings to approximately 500,000 otherwise unrated municipal bonds

 **University of Chicago-Harris School of Public Policy** <br>
-Technical Assistant <br>
-May 2022-July 2023
-* Overhauled the Harris School's <a href="https://munifinance.uchicago.edu/" data-sf-ec-immutable="" data-sf-marked="" target="_blank" rel="noopener"><span style="text-decoration: underline;">Center for Municipal Finance website</span></a>, populating it with information on events, media coverage, relevant research and data
-* Installed a brand-new "CMF Data Dashboard" which provides users with a range of data visualizations concerning municipal bond trading, pricing, and liquidity measures
-* Using a repeat-sales methodology, created a municipal bond index gauging individual city/county/school district financial health and market sentiment, featured in <a href="https://www.bnnbloomberg.ca/chicago-s-improved-finances-reflected-in-bond-investor-sentiment-1.1829622#:~:text=(Bloomberg)\%20\%2D\%2D\%20Investors\%20are\%20more,those\%20of\%20other\%20big\%20cities." data-sf-ec-immutable="" data-sf-marked="" target="_blank" rel="noopener"><span style="text-decoration: underline;">Bloomberg News</span></a> and <a href="https://www.chicagobusiness.com/politics/chicagos-improved-finances-reflected-bond-investor-sentiment" data-sf-ec-immutable="" data-sf-marked="" target="_blank" rel="noopener"><span style="text-decoration: underline;">Crain's Chicago Business</span></a>

-**University of Chicago-Harris School of Public Policy** <br>
 Research Assistant, Professor Ingvil Gaarder <br>